husainali1/aws-control-tower-config-customization/README.md

 4. Delpoy the CloudFormation template.yaml file.
 5. Template Parameters:

-	- **CloudFormationVersion**: Increment version when deploying an update. default is 1 for teh initial deploymemt.
+	- **CloudFormationVersion**: Increment version when deploying an update. default value is 1 for the initial deployment.
 	- **IncludedAccounts**: List of accounts where config customization is desired.
 	- **ConfigRecorderExcludedResourceTypes**: List of all resource types to be excluded from Config Recorder.
 	- **LambdaS3Bucket**: Name of the S3 bucket where lambda zips are uploaded.
-Do not enter the folder prefix.
+Do not add the folder prefix.

 ## Security